data-integrations/mixpanel/docs/MixPanel-batchsource.md

 Description
 -----------
-This plugin used to query MixPanel events.
+This plugin used to fetch MixPanel events.

 Properties
 ----------